 Better than rescue attempts (extracting girls from brothels through an expensive combination of legal and police supervised activity) is the aim of INTERCEPTING these girls before they cross the Nepal border.
-In cooperation with our Nepal-based partners, 3 Angels Nepal and Tiny Hands International, small but effective police-approved checkpoints have been set up near important border crossing or transit hub locations.
+In cooperation with our Nepal-based partner, 3 Angels Nepal, 7 small but effective police-approved checkpoints have been set up near important border crossing or transit hub locations.
+Captivating fully funds the operation of all 3 Angels Nepal monitoring stations.
 Trained staff with the approval to stop any suspicious looking cases will interview girls and their escorts to clarify legitimacy.
 Following risk-based questionnaires, suspicious cases will be investigated further, which may or may not lead to approval to proceed across the border.

-In 2015, it was estimated that in excess of 50,000 women and girls were stopped and interviewed at Captivating funded monitoring stations.
-Most were allowed to proceed.
-However, over 4,000 women were deemed to be likely caught in the very act of being trafficked.
-These women would have already be “priced” and assumed to be in the process of hand-over to their buyer.
-For most of these 4,000 women, 100% confirmation of their trafficking situation is not possible, so prosecution is not possible except in about 10% of cases.
-The local police office will often agree to the high likelihood these women are being trafficked and an interception is registered.
+Every year it is estimated around 20,000 women and girls are stopped and interviewed at Captivating supported monitoring stations.
+Most are allowed to proceed.
+However, some women are likely caught in the very act of being trafficked.
+These women would have already been “priced” and assumed to be in the process of hand-over to their buyer.
+For most of these women, 100% confirmation of their trafficking situation is not possible, so prosecution is not possible except in about 5 – 10% of cases.
+The local police office will often agree to the high likelihood these women are being trafficked and an interception is officially registered.

-In 2016, we estimate 5,000 women will be intercepted at Captivating funded monitoring stations.
-They will be counseled and educated about what was quite likely about to take place, and then reunited with their family (who will also be counseled).
-In some cases, victims require more intense counseling and support – activities that take place at transit safe houses which are also funded by Captivating and run by our partners.
+Women who are intercepted are counseled and educated about what was quite likely about to take place, and then reunited with their family (who will also be counseled).
+In some cases, victims require more intense counseling and support – activities that take place at transit safe houses run by our partners.